BaristaVentures/android-debug-artist/README.md

 Make developers life easier with some tools, you can add it to your debug builds and have some debug libraries like [Leakcanary](https://github.com/square/leakcanary) and others without extra work.

-- Debug Drawer: add a right menu that enable some features like LeakCanary, stetho and others. *use just for debug builds*
+- Debug Drawer: right menu with LeakCanary, stetho and others. *use just for debug builds*
 - [ViewServer](https://github.com/romainguy/ViewServer): helps to debug layouts with more devices.

 ![](img/debug_drawer.jpg)